ManhTrinhNguyen/Jenkins/README.md

     - `failure {}` :  I will execute a script here that is only relevant if the build failed

   - To generalize in the post block, I can define expression of either build status or build status change

+**Define Conditionals for each Stage**

+  - For example : I only want to run the test in Development Branch build , I don't want to run build for other features Branch build or any other build .

+  - I can define : When Expressions

+    ```
+    when {
+      expression {
+        BRANCH_NAME = 'dev'
+      }
+    }

+    This Stage will execute if the current Branch is dev
+    ```

+  - The Branch name alway available through Jenkins ENV .
+For example : BRANCH_NAME = 'dev' .

+  - I can also define OR like this `BRANCH_NAME = 'dev' || BRANCH_NAME = 'master'`

+  - I can also define only build Application if the Code changes made in project : `BRANCH_NAME = 'dev' && CODE_CHANGES == true`  .
+The `CODE_CHANGES == true` is a Variable  defined on the global script
 ---

 ## Project 2: Create a Jenkins Shared Library